BAJAJ BROKING

 Reported in Form 16

-Yes, included as part of gross salary.
+Yes, it is part of your gross salary.

 Conclusion